The 10 most fascinating mythical creatures from indigenous traditions

 Present in Wampanoag traditions, the Pukwudgie is a small, cunning, and unpredictable forest being.
 Sometimes benevolent, sometimes dangerous, it teaches that all power must be used with balance and humility.

-Water Spirits are often depicted as serpents or undulating beings.
+Water Spirits are often represented as snakes or undulating beings.
 They are associated with sacred lakes and rivers.
-These spirits evoke the power of water: a source of life, but also of transformation.
+These spirits remind us of the power of water: a source of life, but also of transformation.

 10. The Animal Trickster

-In various forms—the coyote, the hare, the fox—the Trickster is a being of creative chaos.
-He breaks the rules to reveal hidden truths.
-His humor and his mistakes teach flexibility and humility in the face of life.
+In various forms — the coyote, the hare, the fox — the Trickster is a being of creative disorder.
+It breaks rules to reveal hidden truths.
+Its humor and mistakes teach flexibility and humility in the face of life.

 These mythical creatures are not mere legends.
-They embody the invisible forces that govern nature, and remind us that every human action has a spiritual repercussion.
+They embody the invisible forces that govern nature and remind us that every human gesture has a spiritual impact.

-Through them, indigenous peoples share a worldview based on respect, gratitude, and responsibility.
+Through them, Indigenous peoples share a vision of the world based on respect, gratitude, and responsibility.

 Sources and references